LS102-summer2023/project-prachetasyeri/writing/paper.md

 Furthermore, Ayman Altameem et al. [8] have researched using a Support Vector Machine(SVM) model which was connected to the vehicle's electronics to detect if the driver is drowsy, angered, or if there is any sudden change in emotion.
 This allows the model to identify if they are driving safely and if not, alerts the driver and slows the car down.
 The algorithm was tested with several different parameters including different levels of light intensity and various distances between the camera and subject.
 Bartlett et al. [9] analyzed the use of computer vision (CV) and pattern recognition to understand if computers could distinguish between genuine and false pain expressions.
 The researchers experimented with videos of genuine pain versus those of false pain.
 Computer Expression Recognition Toolbox (CERT) analyzed the videos and showed significant improvements in accuracies of detecting false pain in comparison to human examination.

 Convolutional Neural Networks (CNN) were used to examine real-time emotions from facial expressions [10].
 In the author's game, CNN was deployed to an input video stream to capture the user's facial expression allowing them to control the game using their face.
 The facial changes detected would then be processed, decreasing quick facial variations and other noise.
 Gkikas et al. [11]  analyze different automatic methods to asses pain based on deep learning methods.
-They identified one hundred ten publications and sorted them by the number of channels and if the temporal dimension was used.
+They identified 110 publications and sorted them by the number of channels and if the temporal dimension was used.
 The results showed several multimodal approaches for automatic pain estimation and observed significant improvements when temporal exploitation of modalities was used.
 One method discussed in the paper was a vision-based temporal exploitation which used CNN for the model.
 This paper analyses a prototype that also used CNN and deep learning.

 Although, emotion detection has been researched in several other fields, can it be linked to the degree of pain felt by patients and be conveyed to the physician so they can act accordingly?